 There may be times when you have difficulty paying your rent.
 If you find yourself in this situation, get in touch with us as soon as possible.
 The earlier we know about the problem, the easier it will be to resolve.
-You can make an appointment to discuss the matter with your Housing Officer by telephoning or calling in at the Office.
+You can make an appointment to discuss the matter with your Housing Officer by telephoning, calling in at the Office or emailing firstname.lastname@example.org

-We can arrange for you to see our Welfare Rights Officer or put you in touch with one of the local specialist debt and budgeting advice organisations which can also offer help if you find yourself in this situation.
+We can arrange for you to see our Welfare Rights Officer or put you in touch with a local specialist debt and budgeting advice organisation which can also offer help if you find yourself in this situation.

 If you do fall into arrears, a special payment arrangement can be made (based on your family income and the amount owed).
 Payments can be tailored to suit your circumstances and can be made weekly, fortnightly or monthly.
 These payments will cover both the ongoing rent for your home and the arrear.